 |i6||i2 * i2* i2||−1|

 |i0||i1-1 = i1.i-1 = i1/i = i/i =1||1|

 |i−1||1/-i = -i/-i2 = -i/1||−i|

-Now let us proceed to find the value of ‘i’.
+Now let us solve some examples based on value of ‘i’.

 Solution: √-4 = √(-1 * 4) = 2√-1 = 2i